How to apply for IACS Accreditation

 Part 1: Application Review

-Your application for accreditation packet will go through two independent peer reviews to assess your readiness for the site visit portion of the evaluation.
+Your application for accreditation packet (your self-study materials) will go through two independent peer reviews to assess your readiness for the site visit portion of the evaluation.

 If the reviews discover issues that need to be addressed or if we have questions requiring clarity, we will contact you to resolve these questions before we move to the site visit stage.
 Generally, the more details you can provide in your application packet, the easier it will be for the reviewers to assess your responses against the IACS standards.

-You will be notified when you're approved for a site visit and we begin the scheduling process.
+You will be notified when you're approved for a site visit and we begin the scheduling process, starting with identifying a site visit team.

-Upon approval to move to the site visit stage, you will be invoiced the Initial Application Fee.
+Upon approval to move to the site visit stage, you will be invoiced the Initial Application Fee, which is credited back to you upon successfully achieving accreditation.
 See our Fees page for details.

 Part 2: Site Visit